benleane83/ghec-sso-setup/QUICKSTART.md

 - Issuer (Entity ID)
 - Certificate

-#### Step 4: Set up user provisioning (optional)
+#### Step 3: Set up user provisioning (manual)
-The tool will pause and ask if you want to configure SCIM provisioning:
+The tool will prompt the user to perform the following manual steps
 - In GitHub, enable SAML SSO and get your SCIM token
-- Provide the token to the CLI
-- The tool will configure automatic user provisioning
+- Navigate to the Entra ID Application and enter the provided values to enable auto provisioning

 ### What the Tool Does